bluenote-1577/rs-liftover/README.md

 Gaps in the chain file are turned into deletions and insertions without much thought and the reads are extended appropriately.
 Works well if reads map decently onto the initial reference.

+Currently, only the longest chain for each source reference genome is taken so we assume that the chaining is relatively good.

 Tested on nanopore data with standard CIGAR strings.
 I would reccomend using other liftover tools like leviosam or CrossMap unless they don't work with your data for some reason.